What is Nursing?

 So you’ve decided to take Nursing as your lifelong career?

 There are different routes you can take in order to be one.
-Although there are no one-size-fits-all educational program for Nursing aspirants, the following pathways will help you gain the right training needed to pass the required National Council Licensure Examination (NCLEX)-RN:
+Although there is no one-size-fits-all educational program for Nursing aspirants, the following pathways will help you gain the right training needed to pass the required National Council Licensure Examination (NCLEX)-RN:

-- Bachelor of Science in Nursing or BSN – a four- to five-year program offered by universities with emphasis on Nursing leadership and clinical practice.
+- Bachelor of Science in Nursing or BSN – A four- to five-year program offered by universities with emphasis on Nursing leadership and clinical practice.

-- Associate Degree in Nursing or ADN – a two-year course offered by community colleges that focuses on providing students with clinical skills and knowledge.
+- Associate Degree in Nursing or ADN – A two-year course offered by community colleges that focuses on providing students with clinical skills and knowledge.

-- Diploma in Nursing – formerly considered as the most common pathway to Nursing career, this three-year program is offered by hospital-based schools of Nursing.
+- Diploma in Nursing – Formerly considered as the most common pathway to Nursing career, this three-year program is offered by hospital-based schools of Nursing.